erymuzuan/rx/source/web/web.sph/docs/overview.md

 SPH are build on to of Microsoft .Net framework runtime.
 It's not a propetiery technology thus allowing you to have a mature platform in the enterprise area.
 SPH is also develop with diferrent kind of approach and technology stack than prescribed by Microsoft.
 This is to enable for us to deliver a highly agile and scalable applications without locking in into specific vendors insfrastructure and implementations.

 ##How to
 This section will provide you details on how to achieve certain things within a well know problem domains.
-This could be a simple proble such as `How to validate your custom object before submission` into running a complex workflow.
+This could be a simple problem such as `How to validate your custom object before submission` into running a complex workflow.

 ##Reference Implementation
 Step by step walktrough on how to create an app.
 We will present you from blank solution to a finish application in a beginner kind of approach